krahim/fftwtools/README.md

     2. R CMD check fftwtools_*.tar.gz (optional)
     3. R CMD INSTALL fftwtools_*.tar.gz

 Note: The version number may change, and you will likely have to set the PATH variable for other operating systems.
-This will require gfortran, and fftw libraries installed.
-Please see the documentaion for your Linux distribution, Xcode (or Fink) for Mac, or Rtools on CRAN for Windows.
+This will compilers, and fftw libraries installed.

+Please see the documentaion for your Linux distribution, Mac, or Rtools on CRAN for Windows.
 You will need to ensure you properly install fftw and link files accordingly.

 See the folder speedTrials for an example of testing for which data length fftw is generally faster.
 On my laptop I found fftw faster at approximately >= 2^17 data points, and mvfftw faster at approximately >= 2^16 data points using five columns of data.